Shivam4444336/Modified-U-net-for-brain-tumor-segmentation-and-3D-visualisation-/README.md

   -Reason :
     - Use of relu activation function can hinder learning of some tumor patterns.
     - Swish activation function makes error space smooth which leverages the probability of better convergence.
-- Use of two 3*3*3 kernels parallely to reduce overfitting.
+- Use of two convolution kernels parallely to reduce overfitting.
 - Collective use of Convolution Transpose and Linear Interpolation technique to leverage probability of good accuracy.
+### Model Architecture Block Diagram: